matbloch/coding_quickstarter/C++/smart_pointers.md

+### Multi-Threading

+- Safe when altering the underlying object (atomic reference count)
+- **Unsafe** when altering the instance in different threads

 ## unique_ptr

 - there can be only 1 `unique_ptr` pointing at any one resource
+- no computational overhead - same as raw ptr under the hood

 ```cpp
 unique_ptr<T> myPtr(new T);       // Okay
 unique_ptr<T> myOtherPtr = myPtr; // Error: Can't copy unique_ptr
 ```

 **Consuming Unique Ptr**